Blendify/blender-manual/trunk/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

   Choose the last saved blend-file; in the last exercise, we gave it the name *Screw Spring Example.blend*.
 - Press the shortcut :kbd:`A` to de-select all vertices.
-- Press the shortcut :kbd:`B`, and Blender will change the cursor; you're now in border selection mode.
+- Press the shortcut :kbd:`B`, and Blender will change the cursor; you are now in border selection mode.
 - Open a box that selects all of the circle vertices except the two vertices we used to create the height of the extrusions in the last example.
 - Use the shortcut :kbd:`X` to delete them.